According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 2.

 Process of Reproduction

-The process of reproduction in all humans are carried out phase-wise as discussed below:
+The process of reproduction in all humans is carried out phase-wise, as discussed below:

-- Pre-fertilization – Gametes are formed and transferred
+- Pre-fertilisation – Gametes are formed and transferred

-- Fertilization- formation of zygote after a sperm fertilizes the egg
+- Fertilisation- formation of zygote after a sperm fertilises the egg

-- Post-fertilization- Mitotic division of zygote leading to the formation of an embryo.
+- Post-fertilisation- Mitotic division of zygote leading to the formation of an embryo.
 This reproductive stage is referred to as embryogenesis.

 Duration and Stages of Pregnancy